 The following processing steps are performed by the data provider.

 Version 2.0 of the ILNSA1B data.
-Beginning with the 2013 Arctic campaign, all data will be provided in HDF5 format.
+Beginning with the 2013 Arctic campaign, all data are provided in HDF5 format.
 In the near future, qfit data from all campaigns prior to Spring 2013 will be replaced with HDF5 data.

 The ATM is an airborne LIDAR instrument used by NASA for observing the Earth's topography for several scientific applications, foremost of which is the measurement of changing Arctic and Antarctic icecaps and glaciers.
 The ATM instrument is a scanning airborne laser that measures surface elevation of the ice by timing laser pulses transmitted from the aircraft, reflected from the ground and returning to the aircraft.
 This laser pulse time-of-flight information is used to derive surface elevation measurements by combining measurement of the scan pointing angle, precise GPS trajectories and aircraft attitude information.
 The ATM measures topography as a sequence of points conically scanned in a swath along the aircraft flight track at rates up to 5000 measurements per second.
 The sampling frequency for the data is 3 kHz.